Get

 When it comes to cats and gender, we can only make generalizations.
 Though male Siamese have a reputation for being more outgoing and females a little more independent, you may find yourself with a clingy female or a shy male.
 Every cat has a unique character and quirks that make them special.

-What is most important are the environmental factors that shape our cats’ personalities and temperaments as they grow.
+What is most important are the environmental and social factors that shape our cats’ personalities and temperaments as they grow.
 Any Siamese, male or female, that is showered with the love and attention they crave and deserve will bring great joy and friendship to your life.

 Featured Image Credit: Left – Witsawat.S, Shutterstock | Right – MLARANDA, Pixabay